20 of the Most Famous Australian Singers and Bands of All Time

 A famous singer and rapper with the recent hit song “Stay” with Justin Bieber, this Australian artist is making waves in the music industry.
 At only 16 years old, Charles Joshua Nicolson- better known by his stage name The Kid LAROI- is one of Australia’s most promising talents.

 Being known as a friend of Juice WRLD when he went on tour in Australia, The Kid LAROI has established a name for himself by making beats through his mom’s phone and uploading it on SoundCloud and the rest is history.
-At only 17 years old, The Kid LAROI’s 2020 album “F*ck Love” topped the Australian ARIA Charts and earned a spot at the US Billboard Hot 100.
+At only 17 years old, The Kid LAROI’s 2020 album “F*ck Love” topped the Australian ARIA Charts and earned a spot on the US Billboard Hot 100.
 He is a top artist with 36 million monthly listeners on Spotify, thanks to his talent and collaborations with Justin Bieber, Juice WRLD, Marshmello, and Post Malone.

 Australian singers and bands are talented, humble, and experts in the art of making good music.
 They are popular because people enjoy their quality tracks and they have won numerous awards through their dedication and hard work.